featherbear/UNSW-CSE-Thesis/site/content/posts/13-07-2022-progress-update.md

 If we don't modify the `vinda` value (i.e. less tamper evidence) then this provides easy access to the device (via the ADB USB port), without ever having to open up the device.

 > Though, I do think there is a dynamically generated key that changes over time!
+>
+> In anycase, getting access just _once_ gives you the ability to then plant persistence